Skip to content

 This depends on the clue you get, which can change everytime you enter the level.
 Each statue corresponds to a member of your party when facing the teleporter.
 In general, you want to only repair the statue at the position that corresponds with the member or members that fits the clue.
 The answer could be that no statue gets restored.
 The elf in the Tavern will tell you about Races and Classes using the same language used in the clues.

-• "Ubiquitous race" = Humans (including main character)
+• "Ubiquitous race" = Any humans (including main character)

 Do I have to walk past the poison on B7F of the Beginning Abyss every time?

-No!
-There are 4 stone piles that you can reverse on B8F.
+Only until you get to B8F.
+There you can find 4 stone piles to reverse.
 Two of these create shortcuts to bypass the poison.
 Two create pathways to treasure.
+For exact details see the B8F Map page.

 How do I increase an adventurer’s level past XX?